oanda/apidocs/v1/auth.md

 ## Third Party Applications

 OANDA supports web based third party applications to access OANDA API on behalf of OANDA users.
 OANDA's API uses the [OAuth 2.0 protocol](http://tools.ietf.org/html/draft-ietf-oauth-v2-31) to provide this capability.
-It is the responsiblity of the third party application to successfully complete the server-side flow to obtain the required access token.
+It is the responsibility of the third party application to successfully complete the server-side flow to obtain the required access token.

 ### Register Your Application